mvrdevelopment/spec/proposal/light-distribution-proposal/proposal.md

     </DMXModes>
 </FixtureType>
 ```
+## Multi Beam defining

+When a device has multiple beams, that need different Light Distribution files, we need to assign the files per Beam.
+This could be done either as a child of the channel function, or as a child of the channel set.

+When using the channel set, we can use the DMX ranges from the channel sets.
+But we are also forced to use existing structure of channel sets or even create channel set just for this propose.
+When using the channel function, we need to also define a DMX range here.
+The requirements for the DMX range for channel set also applies for the `<LightDistribution>` node.

-## Option A: Use Children of the Channel Set to make multi Beam assign
+#### Option A: Use Children of the Channel Set to make multi Beam assign

 Example Two Beam Fixture: